 We have no evidence that the Russian state intends to suborn Russian commercial products and services to cause damage to UK interests, but the absence of evidence is not evidence of absence.

-Anti-virus solutions hold the key to an organisations cybersecurity, and it is vital they are trusted and secure solutions, so it is vital organisations consider carefully the potential risks involved in continuing to use Russian based solutions.
+Anti-virus solutions hold the key to an organisation’s cybersecurity, and it is vital they are trusted and secure solutions, so organisations should carefully consider the potential risks involved in continuing to use Russian-based solutions.

 NCSC advice to organisations

 For organisations using Russian – nexus products and services the NCSC is advising them to reconsider the use of such technology including: